9 things you can carve for Halloween that aren't pumpkins

 Think pumpkins are overrated?
 Why not break tradition this Halloween by cleaving a host of alternative fruit and veg.
 From watermelons to pineapples, no produce is safe.

 Let your imagination run wild this Halloween by skipping the supermarket pumpkin pile and surveying the rest of the produce section.
 There are plenty of options to ensure that your devilish decorations stand out.
 Get creative with a variety of fruit and veg, and dare to scare...

 If you're new to carving, then it's important to know the basics.
-Take a look at our video guide to carving pumpkins, this will show you the skills you need.
-Next, choose your veggie victim and adapt away.
+Take a look at our video guide to carving pumpkins, which will show you the skills you need.
+Next, choose your veggie victim.

 Grapefruit spoon - for scooping harder-fleshed fruits and vegetables